Web-Based Education for Sanitarians

 The three domains of food protection, water and waste water, and general environmental health and scientific concepts account for 51 percent of the total questions on the exam, while the three domains of radiation, recreation, and housing/institutions account for only 9 percent of the total questions.
 Directing your preparation time to those domains that are weighted higher will increase your chances of success on the exam.

 Study questions are provided for all domains that are covered on the exam.
 Questions will be presented in multiple choice format as they are on the exam.
 Questions will be presented randomly in blocks of 25 questions so that you may study in small blocks of time.
-The correct answers will be provided along with rational and in some cases references for further research.
+The correct answers will be provided along with rationale and in some cases references for further research.

 Additional information about the Ohio Sanitarian Registration Exam may be obtained at http://www.sanitarian.ohio.gov/